dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

+And our friend the compiler is happy again.
-Now we compile again and our game runs but we haven't done anything when we try to push a block.
+We haven't done anything when we try to push a block, though.
+Naming is hard which we're now seeing in our code.
+If the first step our player takes in our algorithm is called `next_position`, what do we call the steps within our
+iterator?

 ```rust {data-file="player.rs", data-fold="['1-53']", hl_lines=[55, 58, "61-62", 66, "78-81"]}
 use crate::{BOARD_HEIGHT, BOARD_WIDTH, Coord, Direction, Tile, board::Board};